 If you are missing one or more teeth, our dentists may recommend a dental bridge.
 Dental bridges can restore your smile as well as your ability to speak and chew normally by literally “bridging” the gap caused by your missing teeth!
-Call us at 706-769-1659 to learn more about dental bridges in Watkinsville, Georgia, and schedule your consultation with Dr. Harmon-Smith, Dr. Anthony, and Dr. Watson at Oconee Dental, PC.
+Call us at 706-769-1659 to learn more about dental bridges in Watkinsville, Georgia, and schedule your consultation with Dr. Harmon-Smith, and Dr. Anthony at Oconee Dental, PC.

 Dental bridges can prevent shifting of your teeth and the subsequent problems with your jaw or bite, and help prevent periodontal disease.
 Bridges also safeguard the integrity of your existing teeth and help you maintain a healthy, vibrant smile.

 - Fixed Bridge – this is the most common type of dental bridge, consisting of a filler tooth that is attached to two crowns, and which fits over your existing teeth to stay in place.

 - “Maryland” Bridge – this bridge is commonly used to replace missing front teeth.
 A filler tooth is attached to metal or composite bands, which are then bonded to adjoining teeth.